 - Around 10 to 20 percent of people who use cannabis do become dependent on it.

 - Marijuana can lead to long-term impacts on someone’s health, including impairment of memory and cognitive skills, increased risk of lung conditions, and brain damage.

 - Marijuana can act as a gateway drug, which might lead people with already addictive behaviors to use drugs like cocaine and heroin and start a path towards drug abuse.

 Why People Choose Marijuana Maintenance

-A good amount of people who smoke marijuana do so on the regular as a day-to-day basis.
-It is a habit it for them and if there is a day when they do not have it, their mood could change.
-They might use it when they wake up like people drink coffee or they might smoke it at the end of the day to relax, or do both.
-The regular use of the drug creates a familiarity to them.
+In general, people who smoke cannabis do so regularly.
+Many users develop a marijuana habit.
+As a result, if there is a day when a user does not have the pot, their mood may change.
+They might use it when they wake up like people drink coffee or smoke it at the end of the day to relax.
+The regular use of the drug creates a familiarity for them.
 This familiarity makes the drug seem benign.

 But according to the Journal of Abnormal Psychology, people who stop using marijuana will start to have symptoms such as:

 Downsides of Choosing Marijuana Maintenance